DaoCloud/DaoCloud-docs/docs/en/docs/install/community/k8s/offline.md

         sudo systemctl restart docker
         ```

-    - If there is no mirror warehouse, please copy the offline package to each node and load it through `docker load/nerdctl load` command:
+    - If there is no container registry, please copy the offline package to each node and load it through `docker load/nerdctl load` command:

         ```shell
         # Specify the offline package decompression directory